confluentinc/ksql/docs-md/developer-guide/joins/partition-data.md

 - If the FROM clause contains a stream, the statement must have a GROUP BY clause, and the grouping columns determine the key of the resulting table.
-    - When grouping by a single column or expression the type of `ROWKEY` in the resulting stream matches the type of the column or expression.
+    - When grouping by a single column or expression, the type of `ROWKEY` in the resulting stream matches the type of the column or expression.
     - When grouping by multiple columns or expressions the type of `ROWKEY` in the resulting stream is a `STRING`.